-Picking up the world’s best on Career Mode can be difficult, especially if you are on a budget.
+Picking up the world’s best on Career Mode can be difficult, especially with the current state of world transfer fees.

 However, for those who are under monetary restrictions, or who simply enjoy a bargain, there is a way around it, signing player’s whose contracts are due to expire.